 Add the mussels in one layer, and pour in enough white wine to fully coat the pan in about ¼ inch of the wine, butter, garlic, and onion mixture.
 Cover with a lid (or a baking pan if you don’t have a lid large enough) to steam the mussels and cook on medium-high heat for a few minutes.

 Check on the mussels after about five minutes to see if they’ve opened up, which indicates that they’re done.
 Shake the pan to distribute the sauce evenly.
 If the majority of mussels have opened, take the pan off the heat.
 But don’t hesitate to keep on the heat for a few minutes until most of the mussels have opened–throw out any outstanding mussels that haven’t opened to be on the safe side.

 6. Plate, Booze, Enjoy

 You can serve your delicious steamed mussels directly from the pan, or pour the broth into a shallow bowl and serve with a baguette.
 Sprinkle a dash of Pernod (an anise spirit) on the cooked mussels if you’re so inclined.
 A squeeze of lemon is also a welcome addition.

-Then sit back and enjoy the one-pan masterpiece you’ve made in under thirty minutes.
+Then sit back and enjoy the one-pan masterpiece you’ve made in under 30 minutes:

-Original story by the CHOW Food Team, updated by Caitlin M. O’Shaughnessy.
-All photos by Chris Rochelle/CHOW.
+Original story by the Chowhound Food Team, updated by Caitlin M. O’Shaughnessy and Jen Wheeler.
+All photos by Chris Rochelle for Chowhound, unless otherwise noted.